U.S. Senate Democratic hopefuls go after each other’s records

-ATLANTA -- U.S. Sen. David Perdue, R-Ga., took some hits from six Democrats vying for their party’s nomination to challenge the GOP incumbent’s bid for a second term in the June 9 primary.
+ATLANTA - U.S. Sen. David Perdue, R-Ga., took some hits Sunday evening, May 3, from six Democrats vying for their party’s nomination to challenge the GOP incumbent’s bid for a second term in the June 9 primary.

-But much of the debate aired statewide Sunday on public television was taken up by candidates attacking each other’s records and whether their experience makes them qualified to sit in Congress.

-On the Democratic primary ballot are Sarah Riggs Amico, Marckeith DeJesus, James Knox, Tricia Carpenter McCracken, Jon Ossoff, Maya Dillard Smith and Teresa Pike Tomlinson.

 But Ossoff said the kind of work he does uncovering political corruption is well suited for the Senate.